-THE NINTH BOOK OF HERMES TRISMEGISTUS.
+THE NINTH BOOK

-A UNIVERSAL SERMON TO ASCLEPIUS.
+A Universal Sermon to Asclepius.

+- 1. Herm.
+All that is moved, O Asclepius, is it not moved in some thing, and by some thing? - 2.
+ASCLEP.
+Yes, indeed. - 3.
 Herm.

-LL that is moved, O Asclepius, is it not moved in something and by something?

-2. Asclep.
-Yes, indeed.

-3. Herm.
-Must not that in which a thing is moved, of necessity be greater than the thing that is moved?

-4. Of necessity.

-5. And that which moveth, is it not stronger than that which is moved?

-6. Asclep.
-It is stronger.

-- 7. Herm.
-That in which a thing is moved, must it not needs have a Nature contrary to that of the thing that is moved? - 8.
+Must not that, in which a thing is moved, of necessity be greater than the thing that is moved? - 4.
+Of necessity. - 5.
+And that which moveth, is it not stronger than that which is moved? - 6.
+ASCLEP.
+It is stronger. - 7.
+HERM.
+That in which a thing is moved, must it not needs have a Nature, contrary to that of the thing that is moved? - 8.
 Asclep.
-It must needs.

-[9.
-Herm.

-9. Herm.
-Is not this great World a Body, than which there is no greater?

-10. Asclep.
-Yes, confessedly.

-11. Herm.
-And is it not solid, as filled with many great bodies, and indeed with all the Bodies that are?

-12. Asclep.
-It is so.

-13. Herm.
-And is not the World a Body, and a Body that is moved?

-14. Asclep.
-It is.

-15. Herm.
-Then what a kind of place must it be, wherein it is moved, and of what Nature?
-Must it not be much bigger, that it may receive the continuity of Motion? and lest which is moved, should for want of room, be stayed, and hindered in the Motion?
+It must needs. - 9.
+HERM.
+Is not this great World a Body, than which there is no greater? - 10.
+ASCLEP.
+Yes, confessedly. - II.
+HERM.
+And is it not solid, as filled with many great Bodies, and indeed, with all the Bodies that are? - 12.
+ASCLEP.
+It is so. - 13.
+HERM.
+And is not the World a Body, and a Body that is moved. - 14.
+Asclep.
+It is. - 15.
+HERM.
+Then what kind of a place must it be, wherein it is moved, and of what Nature?
+Must it not be much bigger, that it may receive the continuity of Motion? and lest that which is moved should for want of room, be stayed, and hindered in the Motion?

-16. Asclep.
+16. ASCLEP.
 It must needs be an immense thing,

-Trismegistus, but of what Nature?
+Trismegistus, but of what Nature.

-17. Herm.
-Of a contrary Nature, O Asclepius.
-But is not the Nature of things unbodily, contrary to a Body?
+17. HERM.
+Of a contrary Nature, O Asclepius; but is not the Nature of things unbodily, contrary to a Body.

-18. Asclep.
+18. ASCLEP.
 Confessedly.

-which is unbodily is either some Divine thing, or God himself.
-And by something Divine, I do not mean that which was made or begotten.

-20. If therefore it be Divine, it is an Essence or Substance; but if it be God, it is above Essence; but he is otherwise intelligible.

-21. For the first, God is intelligible, not to himself, but to us; for that which is intelligible is subject to that which understandeth by Sense.

-22. Therefore, God is not intelligible to himself; for not being any other thing from that which is understood, he cannot be understood by himself.

-23. But he is another thing from us, and therefore he is understood by us.

-24. If therefore Place be intelligible, it is not Place

-[but

-but God; but if God be intelligible, he is intelligible not as

-Place, but as a capable Operation.

-25. Now, everything that is moved, is moved not in or by that which is moved, but in that which standeth or resteth, and that which moveth standeth or resteth; for it is impossible it should be moved with it.

-26. Asclep.
-How, then, O Trismegistus, are those things that are here moved with the things that are moved? for thou sayest that the Spheres that wander, are moved by the Sphere that wanders not.

-27. Herm.
-That, O Asclepius, is not a moving together, but a counter motion; for they are not moved after a like manner, but contrary one to the other; and contrariety hath a standing resistance of motion, for the $\dot{\alpha}{VVV\pi}i\kappa$, or resistance, is a staying of Motion.
+- 19. HERM.
+Therefore the place is unbodily; but that which is unbodily, is either some Divine thing or God himself.
+And by some thing Divine, I do not mean that which was made or begotten. - 20.
+If therefore it be Divine, it is an Essence or Substance; but if it be God, it is above Essence; but he is otherwise intelligible. - 21.
+For the first, God is intelligible, not to himself, but to us, for that which is intelligible, is subject to that which understandeth by Sense. - 22.
+Therefore God is not intelligible to himself, for not being any other thing from that which is understood, he cannot be understood by himself. - 23.
+But he is another thing from us, and therefore he is understood by us. - 24.
+If therefore Place be intelligible, it is not Place but God, but if God be intelligible, he is intelligible not as Place, but as a capable Operation. - 25.
+Now everything that is moved, is moved, not in or by that which is moved, but in that which standeth or resteth, and that which moveth standeth or resteth, for it is impossible it should be moved with it. - 26.
+ASCLEP.
+How then, O Trismegistus, are those things that are here moved with the things that are moved? for thou sayest that the Spheres that wander are moved by the Sphere that wanders not. - 27.
+HERM.
+That, O Asclepius, is not a moving together, but a countermotion, for they are not moved after a like manner, but contrary one to the other; and contrariety hath a standing resistance of motion for resistance is a staying of motion.